hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_linked_storage_account.html.markdown

 The following arguments are supported:

 * `data_source_type` - (Required) The data source type which should be used for this Log Analytics Linked Storage Account.
-Possible values are `customlogs`, `azurewatson`, `query`, `ingestion` and `alerts`.
+Possible values are `CustomLogs`, `AzureWatson`, `Query`, `Ingestion` and `Alerts`.
 Changing this forces a new Log Analytics Linked Storage Account to be created.

+> **Note:** The `data_source_type` is case-insensitive due to [service API issue](https://github.com/Azure/azure-rest-api-specs/issues/20619).
+After the API issue is fixed, case-sensitivity will be required in 4.0 or later versions.

 * `resource_group_name` - (Required) The name of the Resource Group where the Log Analytics Linked Storage Account should exist.
 Changing this forces a new Log Analytics Linked Storage Account to be created.